cheklinim/git_seminar/git_instruction.md

 To check the number of existing branches you can always use command **git branch**

+## GitHub

+What is GitHub?

+    GitHub is the largest host for Git repositories, and is the central point of collaboration for millions of developers and projects.

 ## Conclusion

 In case you need additional information about Git usage please follow the link and visit GIT website